dev-otta/dhis2-who-growth-chart/docs/using-capture-growth-charts.md

 The `settings` object contains the following keys:
 - `customReferences` - A boolean value that determines if custom references should be used.
-- `defaultStandard` - A string value that determines the default standard to use.
-Here you can choose between `z` and `p`, where `z` is the z-score and `p` is the percentile.
+- `usePercentiles` - A boolean value that determines if the growth chart should use percentiles or z-scores.
+If `true`, the growth chart will use percentiles.
+If `false`, the growth chart will use z-scores
 - `weightInGrams` - A boolean value that determines if the weight should be in grams or kg.

 The structure of the config has to be the same as the one in the example below;